Essen Hauptbahnhof: Occupation of the Ruhr

 After the occupation of the Ruhr, a special train brought six hundred police back to Essen on 1 August 1925.
 They were expelled by the French in 1923 and had served in Münster and Gliwice (then called Gleiwitz) in the meantime.
 The returning police officers were welcomed at the station by a crowd, who accompanied them on a triumphal procession to their accommodation on Lührmannstrasse in Rüttenscheid.

 Second World War

-In the Second World War nine trains ran from Essen Hauptbahnhof and Segeroth station, taking a total of around 1200 Essen Jews to extermination camps in Eastern Europe.
+In the Second World War nine trains ran from Essen Hauptbahnhof and Segeroth station, taking a total of around 1200 Essen Jews to extermination camps in Nazi-occupied Central Europe, mostly the General Government and Protectorate of Bohemia and Moravia.
 The first train transported around 200 people to the Łódź Ghetto and another eight ran to the Auschwitz concentration camp and to the Theresienstadt Ghetto.
 Hardly anyone survived.
 These trains departed Essen between 27 October 1941 and 9 September 1943.
 Surrounded by armed guards, these trains were operated in broad daylight in front of other passengers and the rest of the train traffic was not interrupted.

 The Essen station mission, like the other station missions, was suppressed during the Second World War.

 Allied air raids in 1944 and 1945 destroyed Fritz Klingholz's station building, along with the two-span train shed.